 Introduction to Outdoor Lab

-A week-long residential camp experience can be one of the most transformational forms of experiential education a young person can receive and can foster profound personal growth in students.
+A week-long residential camp experience can be one of the most transformational forms of experiential education a young person can receive and foster profound personal growth in students.
 Beyond the lessons in outdoor skills, natural history, communication, teamwork, and leadership that are part of virtually any outdoor experience, at Outdoor Lab, there is an underlying process through which the experience is rendered meaningful in the lives of the participants.

 Our Program Model

 We are unique because we invest in "People, Partnerships, and Places."
-Our first, and most important, differentiator is that our students are supported, led, and mentored by caring teachers, program instructors, interns, and young adults.
+Our first and most important differentiator is that our students are supported, led, and mentored by caring teachers, program instructors, Interns, and young adults.
 This model ensures that our participants receive the maximum support needed to achieve educational goals and gain the most they can throughout the experience.

 The second key component of our work is that each outing is designed in partnership with neighborhood schools and derives input from the teachers that work with the students day-to-day.
 This collaboration allows us to maximize ongoing youth impact.
-These authentic collaborations help us plan the best lab possible, prepare students for the experience, and ensure effective transference of the lessons and breakthroughs at camp to life back home.
+These authentic collaborations help us plan the best lab possible, prepare students for the experience, and ensure the effective transference of the lessons and breakthroughs at camp to life back home.